D-KG5/ECEN5813-project1/README.md

 # ECEN5813-project1
-Project 1 for ECEN 5813.
+PES Project 1 for ECEN 5813.
 By Dhruva Koley and Sagar Eligar

 # Contents
 - ProgramOne.out: output file for program one